unphased/ply/README.md

 ## Notes

 When using the library, please be careful about stopPropagation().
 It can prevent things from functioning.
-Be aware that whenever any element in the DOM has a event handler which returns false or calls stopPropagation(), this library's default behavior will cease to function for those elements.
+Be aware that whenever any events are prevented from bubbling that ply's event handlers will be unable to process input: If this is done you can no longer rely on ply's features.

+When DOM4 Mutation Observer is not present, ply will be unable to automatically assign all necessary classes to dynamically inserted elements.
+This can be addressed in two ways: You can insert your node in its entirety (with the initial `ply-` classes assigned) and the DOMNodeInserted DOM2 Mutation event can figure out the details.
+But if you modify the DOM in a way that requires changing the "manipulability" of an element, simply removing classes will not work.
+For this purpose I have defined functions (todo: write names of dynamic management functions here) to call to control ply's behavior.
+Note that if DOM4 Mutation Observers are supported (Safari 6.0+, Chrome 18+, Firefox 14) you will not even have dynamic update functions defined, the way to do it is simply remove the class!

 Disclaimer: No relation to [PLY](http://www.dabeaz.com/ply/)